 A goodwill letter should be short and simple.
 State which account you’d like to update, mention your positive payment history, briefly describe what caused you to miss payments, and ask that your credit report be updated as a courtesy.
 Keep your tone pleasant and courteous, and avoid accusing or blaming the creditor.

-Send your goodwill letter to the creditor’s address listed on your credit report or a recent billing statement.
-Make sure you use the address for correspondence, not the address to which you'd mail a payment.
-Use certified mail so you can confirm that your letter made it.
-If there is no address on the credit report, or if you don’t receive a response in about 7 to 10 business days, look for another address on the creditor’s website.
+Send your goodwill letter to the creditor’s address or email, as listed on your credit report or a recent billing statement.
+If there is no address on the credit report, or if you don’t receive a reply in about seven to 10 business days, look for another address on the creditor’s website.

 After receiving your goodwill letter, some creditors will update your credit report.
-Others will say they cannot legally remove information from your credit report.
-The myFICO forums include several successful goodwill letters.
-These letters typically request the creditors make a "goodwill adjustment" rather than outright asking for creditors to remove negative information.
-(Removing negative information is often in violation of creditors agreement with credit bureaus.)
+Others may say they cannot legally remove information from your credit report.

 Letter vs. Phone Call

-You can also make a goodwill request by phone instead of sending a letter, but more often than not, the customer service representatives who answer the phone don’t have the authority to make these types of changes to your account.
-If you can get a phone call to someone higher-up in the company, you’re more likely (but not 100%) to get your request granted.
+You can also make a goodwill request by phone, but the customer service representatives who answer usually do not have the authority to make such changes to your account.